Tour Highlights

 Day 3 – Free day in Laragh / Glendalough

-There are plenty of options today; exploration of the monastic settlement in the valley, including seven churches, a gatehouse, a round tower and the St. Kevin’s cell.
-Hiking options include the two suggested as well as a number of accessible routes, Derrybawn Mountain, Brockagh, the Glendassan Valley or Trooperstown Hill.
-The area is rich in heritage and history both ecclesiastical and political.
+There are plenty of options today.
+Explore a monastic settlement in the valley, including seven churches, a gatehouse, a round tower and St. Kevin’s cell.
+Hiking options include the two suggested as well as a number of accessible routes via Derrybawn Mountain, Brockagh, the Glendassan Valley or Trooperstown Hill.
+The area is rich in heritage and history, both ecclesiastical and political.

 Day 4 – Laragh to Roundwood